Héctor Medina (actor): Awards and nominations

-Héctor Medina received Adolfo Llauradó Award for Best Actor by the National Union of Writers and Artists of Cuba and the Award for Best Actor at the Ibero-American Film and Video Festival in Fortaleza, Brazil for his role of Alejandro in Ticket to Paradise.

-Best Performance for role of Paco in Los Frikis (film) San Antonio Film Festival 2024.
+Medina received the Adolfo Llauradó Award for Best Actor by the National Union of Writers and Artists of Cuba and the Award for Best Actor at the Ibero-American Film and Video Festival in Fortaleza, Brazil for his role of Alejandro in Ticket to Paradise.
+He also won the Best Performance award for the role of Paco in Los Frikis at the San Antonio Film Festival in 2024.